scala/scala-lang/_posts/2024-08-01-given-priority-change-3.5.md

 In Scala 3.5, the compiler now selects the instance with the _most general_ subtype that satisfies the context bound of `fmap`.
-In this case, it chooses `a:Functor[List]`.
+In this case, it chooses the desired `a:Functor[List]`.

 Inheritance triangles like this are common in practice, and the prioritization change in Scala 3.5 makes working with them more intuitive and straightforward.

-## Tips for Migrating to 3.5
+### Community Impact

 Based on our evaluation using the [open community build](https://github.com/VirtusLab/community-build3), the impact of this change on existing Scala 3 projects has been minimal.
 However, there may still be cases where the behavior of existing programs changes due to the new prioritization of givens.
+Cf. below for tips to migrate to Scala 3.5.

+## Tips for Migrating to the New Prioritization

 In some cases, the new prioritization might silently select the wrong `given`.
 For example, consider a library that provides a default